 First and foremost, you should build a stable neck with basic bracing exercises.
 These are as simple as attaching your Iron Neck training device, getting some resistance on it, and doing a 360-degree spin with your neck packed and sturdy - go incredibly slow, taking around 10-15 seconds to complete a rotation.

 Then, you can progress from this into a look left, look right exercise.
 Start by stepping back from your anchor point and getting tension on your Iron Neck.
 Then, slowly look over your right shoulder, before returning to center and looking over your left shoulder.
 On these exercises, just a few sets of 5 are fine.

-Once you have these two basic movements down, you can move onto controlled movement patterns that you'll run through in boxing, particularly while weaving and bracing - protraction and retraction.
+Once you have these two basic movements down, you can move onto controlled movement patterns and intense boxing neck exercises that you'll will prove invaluable as you train and compete - particularly while weaving and bracing - protraction and retraction.